 Why is knowing the categories of attractants important?
 Because you need to know how to diversify your baiting/luring of traps.
 If you encounter a trap-wise animal, you may need to change the attractant to help it overcome its fear.
 Just as using the same pesticide for decades can lead to resistance, so can using the same baits/lures can lead to lower effectiveness, particularly in areas where people trap and release.

-Finally, check with your state’s wildlife laws to see if there are restrictions on visual or audible lures.Stephen M. Vantassel, CWCP, is the owner of Wildlife Control Consultant, LLC.
+Finally, check with your state’s wildlife laws to see if there are restrictions on visual or audible lures.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
 He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
 He is a sought after speaker and trainer.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.